Do you recall “Blogging” as only fun and convenient and happy ALL THE TIME?

 The good ol’ FTC

-In the United States, Federal Trade Commision (FTC) is responsible to hold and protect the rights of consumers.
+In the United States, Federal Trade Commission (FTC) is responsible to hold and protect the rights of consumers.

 Whether you receive a commission from any affiliate or sponsorship program, flat fee payment, free products or discounts in exchange for promoting a product in a blog post or any video, the FTC rule requires you to properly disclose your relationship.